David Rubenstein: The Carlyle Group

-Publishing
+Books

 In October 2019, Rubenstein's first book was published.
 Called The American Story: Interviews with Master Historians (Simon & Schuster), the book features interviews with historians talking about their areas of historical expertise.
-Among others, Rubenstein interviews David McCullough on John Adams, Jon Meachem on Thomas Jefferson, Ron Chernow on Alexander Hamilton, and Walter Isaacson on Benjamin Franklin.
+Among others, Rubenstein interviews David McCullough on John Adams, Jon Meacham on Thomas Jefferson, Ron Chernow on Alexander Hamilton, and Walter Isaacson on Benjamin Franklin.

 His second book, How to Lead, was published by Simon & Schuster in September 2020.
 This book contains Rubenstein's reflections on leadership as well as 30 interviews with business, government, military, sports and cultural leaders.
-In September 2021, Simon and Schuster published Rubenstein's third book, The American Experiment, which describes how America's government and democratic ideals have evolved over the centuries as told through the lives of Americans who have embodied the American dream.
+In September 2021, Simon & Schuster published Rubenstein's third book, The American Experiment, which describes how America's government and democratic ideals have evolved over the centuries as told through the lives of Americans who have embodied the American dream.

+In September 2022, he published his fourth book under Simon & Schuster, How to Invest, where he shares insights from interviews with investors.

+In September of 2024, he published his fifth book, The Highest Calling: Conversations on the Presidency (Simon & Schuster).
+The book features interviews with historians talking about US Presidents.
+Among others, Rubenstein interviews Douglas Bradburn on George Washington, Ron Chernow on Ulysses S. Grant, Candice Millard on James Garfield, Susan Eisenhower on Dwight D. Eisenhower and Kai Bird on Jimmy Carter.

 Television show and podcast host

 Rubenstein hosts two shows on Bloomberg Television: The David Rubenstein Show: Peer to Peer Conversations and Bloomberg Wealth with David Rubenstein.
 Peer to Peer, which began airing in October 2016, also airs on many PBS stations and is available on Curiosity Stream.

 He also hosts History with David Rubenstein on PBS, a TV show produced by the New-York Historical Society.
 Rubenstein also hosts the audio podcast "For the Ages", also produced by the New-York Historical Society.